MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 ### Test database performance without smart flash cache

-Smart flash cache performance is typically tested on one to ten tables.
+We recommend that you test smart flash cache performance on 1 to 10 tables.
 Test smart flash cache performance before you migrate your database to Azure, so you can compare the difference with and without the smart flash cache feature.
 To generate a script for a large set of objects, run the following command:

 ```sql
 ALTER TABLE <table name> STORAGE(CELL_FLASH_CACHE NONE);
 ```

 Run this command in on and off mode.
-Compare the optimized I/O to determine the impact on performance.
+Compare the optimized I/O to determine the effect on performance.

 ### Test database performance without hybrid columnar compression